adinagit/tiktok-research-api-python/README.md

 ## Version 1: Search for List of Users
 Script: `tiktok-user-list-data.py`

-This script is set up to query user data from a list of usernames stored in a separate `.txt` file and write the output data to a file in JSON format.
+This script is set up to query user data from a list of usernames stored in a separate `.txt` file and write the output to a file in JSON format.
 The data includes all fields offered by TikTok.

 More details on querying user data can be found in [TikTok's API Reference for querying users](https://developers.tiktok.com/doc/research-api-specs-query-user-info/).